KyleM73/AHHH/README.md

 Programming languages can shape everything about an alogithm, from its speed, effiency, and modularity all the way down to its aesthetics.
 In that vain, I wanted to write a programming language that was an absolute bitch to use.
 Just the absolute worst.
 A miserable experience for everyone involved.
 I think - in that goal - I have succeeded.
 Good luck...

-To compile the interpreter, run:

-    g++ -Wall interpret_ahhh.cpp -o AHHH

-Then, to run files, just call the executable with:

-    ./AHHH file.ahhh

-If you aren't using linux you probably either:
-1. already know how to compile c++ code on your machine, or
-2. won't get the joke. sorry.

 I've provided a number of demo files:
 * fib.ahhh
   * Explicitly generates the first ~46 fibonacci numbers.
 I stopped at 46 because any larger yields an overflow error, since I'm using c++ ints.
 I could fix that, but I won't.